 AND tax_rate = 8.875

 Execute.
-The platform opens a gated session.
-Both statements run in one transaction.
-Row count returns 137 — matching the preview.
-The engineer confirms; the transaction commits.
+The platform opens a gated session and snapshots the matched rows before running.
+Row count returns 137 — matching your preview.
+You confirm.
+The transaction commits.

 The ad-hoc workflow gates one class of work: unplanned, low-volume, time-sensitive data change.
-Several others fall outside.
+Some things look like ad-hoc but aren't.

 - Large backfills.
-A statement that touches millions of rows should not run through interactive approval.
+A statement that touches millions of rows does not belong in interactive approval.
 Wrap it in a migration script, batch it, run it through the pipeline.

-ALTER TABLEdoes not belong in the ad-hoc lane even when the situation feels urgent.
-Drift created by hand-edited DDL is harder to reconcile than a missed deadline. - Read-path investigation.
+ALTER TABLEdoes not belong in the ad-hoc lane, even when the situation feels urgent.
+Drift you create by hand is harder to reconcile than a missed deadline. - Read-path investigation.
 Querying production to investigate is its own workflow — same audit log, different approval shape.
-Briefer review, narrower window, no commit.
+Briefer review.
+Narrower window.
+No commit.

 Tools that fit

 - Bastion + SQL client.
-Engineer connects through a jump host and runs the statement in a local client.
-The bastion captures the session log.
-Approval — if any — happens in Slack.
-Audit is bash history plus the chat thread.
+You connect through a jump host and run the statement in a local client.
+The bastion captures your session log.
+Approval — if there is one — happens in Slack.
+Risk evaluation, before-image capture, multi-database fan-out: all on you.

 - PAM + ticketing.
-A PAM tool issues a time-bound credential after the ticket system records an approval.
-Execution still runs in the engineer's local client.
-Audit is split: PAM has the credential, the database has the query log, the ticket has the approval, no system has all three.
+A PAM tool hands you a time-bound credential after the ticket system records an approval.
+You still run from a local client.
+Your audit is split across three systems: PAM has the credential, the database has the query log, the ticket has the approval.
+Rollback is whatever your backup policy gives you.

 | Capability | Bastion + Client | PAM + Ticketing | Platform |